 2. Office Lease

 Another way to cut costs is to review your office lease and compare it to available properties.
-If you’re not using your entire space, consider a smaller space or subleasing an office to another provider.
+If you’re not using your entire space, consider a smaller space or refinancing an office to another provider.
 Or, use the information you’ve gathered on market rates to negotiate with your landlord.
 While moving your practice could be inconvenient, it might save you money in the long run.

 Take inventory of your supplies on a regular basis as to not order too much.
 If you have a contract with a supply vendor, review the terms and renegotiate where possible.
 And, check prices with competitors with a quick internet search.
 You may be able to save money by ordering supplies in bulk.
 If this is the case, make sure you’re only doing this for the things you use most frequently.
 Also, take advantage of sales.
 Contact your rep to ask about deals they’re offering this month.
 Check if you can combine vendors and qualify for a volume discount.
 You may be surprised at the number of overlapping products your vendors offer, allowing you to streamline your ordering and decrease medical practice overhead.